 What are the benefits of using Parquet files?

-Less data scanned at ingestion leading to faster scans and lower query and memory costs
+Less data scanned at ingestion leading to faster scans and lower query and memory costs because you only have to read the columns that you actually need.

-Compressed file format leading to lower storage costs
+Compressed file format leading to lower storage costs.

-Includes additional information about the data
+Includes additional statistics about the data values and their types and sizes.

 A perfect example of the benefits you get with Parquet, is if you are using Amazon Athena.
 This queries your files in Amazon S3.
 They themselves report massive speed improvements for switching from CSV to Parquet.